magento/devdocs/guides/v2.1/cloud/project/project-conf-files_routes.md

   - Setup
 ---

 {{site.data.var.ee}} processes an incoming URL using a *route*.
-The `routes.yaml` file—located at `.magento/routes.yaml` in your project—defines routes for the Integration environment.
+The `routes.yaml` file—located at `.magento/routes.yaml` in your project—defines routes for the Integration, Staging, and Production environments.
 The deploy script uses values defined in the configuration files in the `.magento` directory and deletes the directory after deployment.
 Your local workspace is not affected.

-{% include cloud/note-pro-using-yaml-support.md %}
+{% include cloud/note-pro-missing-self-service-options.md %}

 The following is the default `routes.yaml` file: